DataHighway-DHX/documentation/docs/tutorials/tutorials-nodes-collators-setup.md

 ---
 id: tutorials-nodes-collators-setup
-title: Setup collator Node
+title: Setup Collator Node
-sidebar_label: Setup collator Node
+sidebar_label: Setup Collator Node
 ---

-**DRAFT**

 ## How do you setup an Collator Node?

-This guide covers how to set up a DataHighway Collator Node.
+This guide covers how to set up a DataHighway Collator Node on the Tanganika Network.

 ### Provisioning a server